 Agriculture over the years was done in harmony with nature, using resources from the environment to grow and cultivate food.
 Worms and insects feeding on plants and their waste made the soil extremely rich and fertile.
 Crops became fooder for Animals and Animal waste was used as an Ingredient to provide nutrients to the farming land.

 Agriculture meant that people can stay in one place for a considerable period of time, which lead to social communities, permanent homes, and the development of regions and cultures.
 So in a way, we can say, agriculture was the starting point of modern societies.

-In the last few decades, the same modern societies have made agriculture-dependent on artificial fertilizers, pesticides, and antibiotics.
-With the growing demand to feed a fast increasing population in the shortest span of time, led to industrialization and artificial production.
+However, in the last few decades, the same modern societies have made agriculture dependent on artificial fertilizers, pesticides, and antibiotics.
+The growing demand to feed a fast-increasing population in the shortest span of time led to industrialization and artificial production.

-Sustainable agriculture and organic farming show the way to turn things around and give us food which is free from chemicals and pesticides.
+Sustainable agriculture and organic farming show the way to turn things around and give us food that is free from chemicals and pesticides.

 As part of our series The Change Trails, we caught up with the co-founder of Terragreens Organic and founder and CEO of Green Station Likitha Bhanu for a quick conversation.
 Likitha co-founded the company along with her mother, Padmaja Bhanu in 2013.
 They work with 12,000 farmers across the country to produce and distribute organic products.

 Here is an edited version/excerpts of our conversation with Likitha, for the full discussion please watch the video.

 Could you elaborate on sustainable food and sustainable agriculture?

 Sustainability is a very broad concept.
 We can define sustainability, as anything which can be preserved for a longer period of time.
 When we talk about a sustainable lifestyle, we talk about what we consume and do.
 Like using cycle or walking is also a part of a sustainable lifestyle instead of using fuel or a car.